-General senior subject - Year 12 only
+General senior subject (Year 12 only) - max 2 QCE credits

 The Music Extension syllabus should be read in conjunction with the Music syllabus.
 In Music Extension, students follow an individual program of study designed to continue the development of refined musicianship skills.
 Music Extension encourages students to investigate music concepts and ideas relevant to their specialisation.